myhme/torgo/README.md

 # torgo: Multi-Instance Tor Controller & Load Balancing Proxy

 **torgo** is a Go application designed to manage multiple backend Tor instances, providing a unified SOCKS5 and DNS proxy interface with round-robin load balancing.
-It also exposes an HTTP API for fine-grained control over individual Tor instances, including circuit rotation, health checks, and statistics.
+It also exposes an HTTP API for fine-grained control over individual Tor instances, including circuit rotation, health checks, and statistics, along with a basic Web UI for monitoring.

 ## Features